The weather is fair and it’s time to get busy outdoors, or more specifically, get busy planting your garden.

 Cucumber beetles wreak the most havoc on young plants and can transmit disease from plant to plant.
 Other pests include spider mites, whiteflies, and aphids.

-Sometimes it’s not pests that ruin your crop of cucumbers, but disease.
-Even though you’re consistently watering and caring for your plants, you might start seeing spotted or wilting leaves.
+Sometimes it’s not pests that ruin your crop, but disease.
+Even though you’re constantly watering and caring for your plants, you might start seeing spotted or wilting leaves.

 Diseases found on cucumbers can be viral, bacterial, or fungal.
 Sometimes diseases can overwinter in the soil from past garden debris, be passed from plant to plant through the air, via pests, or by water.